Shishir9080/tohaml/readme.md

     >> tohaml index.html

-will output to screen; and
+will give output to console ; and

     >> tohaml index.html index.haml